mnabihali/FL-WavLM-with-Adapters/README.md

 ```

 # Publication
 Our research paper is under review at ICASSP 2025.
-It will be on Arxiv soon.
+It will be on arxiv soon.
 ```
 @inproceedings{mnabihali,
   title = {EFL-PEFT: A communication Efficient Federated Learning framework using PEFT sparsification for ASR},